By Dan Bodine

 Wrong.
 Real estate provincialists with their gab earn or lose money at times depending on which side of a hot, narrowly defined issue they’re on.

-I think the half in town opposed to those poor apartments were at the P&Z meeting, a night or two later, on it.
-Angry!
+I think a large number of those in town opposed to the poor apartments were at the P&Z meeting, a night or two later, when the item came up for discussion and a vote to accept or reject.

-And I ended up having to cover the damn thing, wouldn’t ‘ya know!
+Angry, these people were!
+And I ended up having to cover the damn meeting, wouldn’t ‘ya know!

 Walking into that council chamber was akin to being drug thru a scalding tunnel of eye-glare heat.